 - If cut flowers are open at

-the time of purchase, ask the florist to remove any pollen, or at the
+the time of purchase, ask the florist to remove any pollen.

-pollen-bearing anthers as soon as they are showing and before they
+pollen-bearing anthers as soon as the flower starts to open, the anthers are just showing, and before they

 'ripen'.
 Either use a tissue or glove to protect fingers from stains,